I’m just going to say it: I don’t love Halloween. Please don’t be mad at me, and definitely please don't TP my house or

 Does this mean you should avoid all memories of the past?
 No, definitely not.
 You lose far too much when you lock away all your memories, whether they're happy, sad, or mundane.
 Memory can be an immense source of comfort and connection, not just in grief, but in life.
 Happiness with a side of sadness is just something you have to get used to after a loved one dies.

 If your loved one was a child when they died, then you may also be grieving losses related to holidays they won't get to celebrate and experiences you won't get to share with them.
 For example, you might be consumed with thoughts about how old they would be and who or what they would want to dress up as.

 Unfortunately, Halloween grief triggers are very difficult to avoid.
-There are parties at school and work, decorations throughout your neighborhood, entire sections of your grocery store dedicated to candy and costumes… And, on Halloween, the trick-or-treaters are out in full force.
+There are parties at school and work, decorations throughout your neighborhood, entire sections of your grocery store dedicated to candy and costumes.
+And, of course, the trick-or-treaters are out in full force on Halloween.

 If Halloween is proving to be especially difficult for you this year, schedule a little extra self-care time throughout the week.
 And if you think it will be too difficult to hand out candy on Halloween night, plan to get out of the house by going to dinner, a movie, or some other non-Halloween related activity.